michaelkremenetsky/webtsan/README.md

 SharedArrayBuffer-based web concurrency** — a simplified ThreadSanitizer that lives in the renderer process and understands the web's threading primitives.

+Older approchs to trying to get a ThreadSanitizer impl running in the browser failed because:
+- ThreadSanitizer (TSan) typically increases an application's memory usage by about 5x to 10x this would make it so most real world applictions would blow past the 4GB wasm32 memory limit limiting the usefulness.
+- Half the race is outside Wasm - Most WASM applications have FFI calls to JS code which a pure WASM approach wouldn't be able to instrument so it misses races and reports false ones.
+- There is nothing to hook - the primitives that actually create happens-before edges (`Atomics.wait`/`notify`, `postMessage`, Worker lifecycle) execute in the engine and browser, below the module's view.

+WebTSan fixes these issues by going a layer deeper and implementing the ThreadSantizer in the browser itself bypassing these limitations.

 ## Status

 Research prototype.
 It compiles and runs on real apps, but it is not production-quality: likely has false postives, max 64 logical threads, 2 shadow cells per